MatrixAINetworkMan/MatrixAIPOC_GO/README.md

+# MATRIX AI NETWORK

+## WHAT IS MATRIX?

+The invention of Bitcoin in 2008 symbolized the advent of cryptocurrency.
+The succeeding years witnessed a dramatic growth in blockchain technology.
+The introduction of Ethereum paved the way for supporting complex business behaviors with cryptocurrencies.
+The overall momentum of development, however, is now facing a series of key challenges.

+Designed to be the new generation blockchain, MATRIX leverages the latest AI techniques to revolutionize the landscape of cryptocurrency.
+MATRIX differentiates itself from previous blockchains by offering breakthrough technologies in building AI-enabled autonomous and self-optimizing blockchain networks, which feature multi-chain collaboration and decoupling of data and control blocks.

+## :lock: Warnings

+MATRIX is a work-in-progress and in POC stage.
+Please use at your own risk.

 ## Introduction

 This is considered as a POC of Matrix in the form of golang implementation based on the Ethereum protocol.